awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshoot-connect-windows-instance.md

   mstsc /v:instance /admin
   ```
 + If the server is running a full\-screen application, it might have stopped responding\.
 Use Ctrl\+Shift\+Esc to start Windows Task Manager, and then close the application\.
 + If the server is over\-utilized, it might have stopped responding\.
 To monitor the instance using the Amazon EC2 console, select the instance and then select the **Monitoring** tab\.
-If you need to change the instance type to a larger size, see [Changing the instance type](ec2-instance-resize.md)\.
+If you need to change the instance type to a larger size, see [Change the instance type](ec2-instance-resize.md)\.

 ## Unable to remotely log on to an instance with a user account that is not an administrator<a name="remote-failure"></a>